 In accordance with the Statement on Risk Management and Internal Control – Guidelines for Directors of Listed Issuers issued by Bursa Securities, the Management is responsible to the Board for:-

 - continuously reviewing the risk profile and action plan to be undertaken to manage the principle risks relevant to the businesses of the Group;

 - designing, implementing and monitoring the risk management framework in accordance with the Group’s strategic vision and overall risk appetite; and

 - identifying changes to risks or emerging risks, taking actions as appropriate and promptly bringing these to the attention of the Board.

 The Board has received assurances from the Executive Chairman, the Managing Director/Group Chief Executive Officer and Chief Financial Officer that, to the best of their knowledge, the Group’s risk management and system of internal control, in all material aspects, are operating effectively.

 INTERNAL AUDIT FUNCTION

 The Audit Committee engaged RSM, an external professional firm to provide independent internal audit services to the Group.
-RSM provides the Audit Committee with quarterly reports of their audit findings and observations, together with recommendations and Management’s action plans to enhance the systems of internal control.
+RSM provides the Audit Committee with quarterly reports of their audit findings and observations, together with recommendations and Management’s action plans to enhance the internal control system.
 The Audit Committee reviews the internal audit reports and reports to the Board on significant control issues noted.
 Follow-up audits are carried out to ascertain if Management’s actions are effectively implemented.